ASU-WAGS/WagsClassReports/README.md

 Built for end of semester WAGS reports

 Not built for speed or security, if you would like to do that you're welcome to it.
+I was just tired of doing all the calculations by hand.

 ###Steps: